 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Law Society, headquartered in Great Britain, currently does not have available data on its carbon emissions, as no specific emissions figures have been provided.
+The Law Society, headquartered in Great Britain, currently does not report any specific carbon emissions data, as there are no available figures for kg CO2e emissions.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This absence of data suggests that while The Law Society may be aware of the importance of addressing climate change, specific commitments or measurable goals related to carbon emissions reduction are not publicly available at this time.
-As the legal sector increasingly focuses on sustainability, it will be essential for organisations like The Law Society to establish clear climate commitments and track their progress in reducing their carbon footprint.
+This absence of data suggests that The Law Society may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information at this time.
+As a result, the organisation's climate commitments and strategies remain unclear within the context of industry standards for carbon management and sustainability.